Cldr.DateTime.Relative (Cldr Dates & Times v2.25.1)

 Options

-• :format is the format of the binary.
-Format may be :default, :narrow or :short.
-The default is :default.
+• :format is the type of the formatted string.
+Allowable values are :standard, :narrow or :short.
+The default is :standard.

 • Any :derive_unit_from map is first merged into the default map.
 This means that developers can use the default values and override only specific entries by providing a sparse map.